 Steam games on Linux with Proton works rather well for the most part.
 But I do notice some FPS and performance drops once in a while.
 Some games are worse than others.
 For example, I can feel the FPS drop in Fallout 76 when I go indoors.
 But Vampyr is mostly good with just a small drop in FPS ones in a while.

 Other games have no issues and I’ve heard some people say they have found games that run better and faster in Linux.
 I don’t have any examples of that yet but I’ve just started using Proton so maybe I’ll find one soon.

 There’s also a handy site called ProtonDB.
 It tells you if the game runs well and in some cases what custom Proton versions you can use to run the game better.

 Custom Proton Versions

-Sometimes the default Proton will not run the game or it has some kind of issue like no audio.
-But the community normally has a fix for this.
-The main custom version of Proton I’ve seen is called GloriousEggroll.
-With the help of custom versions, I have not found a Steam game yet that I can not play on Linux!
+Sometimes the default Proton won’t run the game or it has some kind of issue like no audio.
+But with the help of custom proton builds I have not found a Steam game yet that I can’t play on Linux!

 The down side is that some multiplayer games will not work.
 Specifically the ones with some kind of anti cheat software.
 I guess the anti cheat software detects something odd when running under Proton and thinks the client is cheating.
 I am not sure but luckily I don’t care a lot about multiplayer games.
 Fallout 76 works and that is the only Multiplayer game I have played in about a year.

 Thank you for sharing a very interesting article.

 You are doing a great informative article!
 Thanks